 Once you have your PR card, you are officially a Canadian PR.
 Have fun!

-PR card is provided with validity of 5 years.
-A person is suppose to live in Canada for 730 days in consecutive 5 years to continue his/her PR card for next 5 years after the expiry.
+The PR card is provided with a validity of 5 years.
+A person is supposed to live in Canada for 730 days in consecutive 5 years to continue his/her PR card for the next 5 years after the expiry.